 London, 1949.
-Honoré Lechasseur is an expatriate American GI, badly injured during the war but now virtually recovered; he sometimes has glimpses or impressions of the past and future when he looks at people orobjects, but doesn’t know what to make of these visions.
-He now works as a “fixer, ” someone who walks the borderline of legality to get people whAt They need even in times of rateditioning.
-He’s not a detective; nevertheless, a woman who identifies herself as Emily Blandish hires him to find her missing husband, who has apparently vanished into London’s seedy underworld.
-She won’t or can’t give her husband’s name or even describe him, and refers to him only as “the Doctor.”
-She gives Honoré a key which will identify him to the Doctor when the time comes, and Honoré, intrigued, decides to take the case.
+Honoré Lechasseur is an expatriate American GI, badly injured during the war but now virtually recovered, he sometimes has glimpses or impressions of the past and future when he looks at people orobjects, but doesn’t know what to make of these visions.
+He now works as a “fixer, ” someone who walks the borderline of legality to get people what they need even in times of rateditioning.
+He’s not a detective, nevertheless, a woman who identifies herself as Emily Blandish hires him to find her missing husband, who has apparently vanished into London’s seedy underworld.
+She won’t or can’t give her husband’s name or even describe him, and refers to him only as “The Doctor.”
+She gives Honoré a key which will identify him to The Doctor when the time comes, and Honoré, intrigued, decides to take the case.

 Honoré returns home to think about what he’s learned, but is kidnapped by three thugs who take him to a manor house inhabited by a woman named Mestizer.
 Mestizer looks Honoré over and loses interest almost at once, realising that, despite his aura, he’s not the man she’s been looking for.
 Assuming that Honoré is working for Walken, she orders him to tell Walken that she has the cabinet of light and will kill anyone who tries to take it from her.
 Her lieutenant, a hulking figure named Abraxas who speaks in a buzzing, mechanical voice, takes Honoré back to is flat, and warns him that he will tear Honoré apart if he interferes further.